Arabic name: Name structure

 The nasab (نسب) is a patronymic or matronymic, or a series thereof.
 It indicates the person's heritage by the word ibn (ابن "son of", colloquially bin) or ibnat ("daughter of", also بنت bint, abbreviated bte.).
+In the 1995 book Name Studies (De Gruyter), Wolfdietrich Fischer wrote that, although the nasab was still common contemporarily, ibn and bint were omitted "in almost all Arab countries".

 Ibn Khaldun (ابن خلدون) means "son of Khaldun".
 Khaldun is the father's personal name or, in this particular case, the name of a remote male ancestor.

 ʿAmmār ibn Sumayya means "ʿAmmār son of Sumayya".
 Sumayya is the personal name of ʿAmmār's mother, the same person can also be identified by his father's personal name "ʿAmmār ibn Yasir".
-In later Islamic periods the nasab was an important tool in determining a child's father by means of describing paternity in a social (ie to whom was the mother legally married during the conception of the child), not a biological sense, because the father's biological identity can be grounds for speculation.
+In later Islamic periods the nasab was an important tool in determining a child's father by means of describing paternity in a social (i.e. to whom was the mother legally married during the conception of the child), not a biological sense, because the father's biological identity can be grounds for speculation.
 In early Islamic contexts this function is not yet well established.
 This stems from a legal principle introduced by Islam regarding the legal status of children (they can only arise from marriage) and changes to waiting periods relating to divorce to establish an undisputed legal father for any child.
 This function only developing with Islam means that one can find many Companions of the Prophet bearing a maternal nasab, as the naming conventions reflected in their names still stem from pre-Islamic attitudes and beliefs.

 Several nasab names can follow in a chain to trace a person's ancestry backwards in time, as was important in the tribal society of medieval Arabs, both for purposes of identification and for socio-political interactions.
 Today, however, ibn or bint is no longer used (unless it is the official naming style in a country, region, etc.: Adnen bin Abdallah).
 The plural is 'Abnā for males and Banāt for females.
 However, Banu or Bani is tribal and encompasses both sexes.